CityPulse/Data-Stream-Generator/README.md

 Command Line Client Documentation
 -------------

 The supported commands can be accessed by pressing Tab on the command prompt.
 The tab key can also be used for autocompletion.
-Currently, the fo$
+Currently, the following commands are implemented:

- - generate: Generates a new data stream
+ - generate: Generates a new data stream.
  - playback: Plays back an existing dataset.
-This command has to be provided with an argument, i.e. the name of the dataset file to be used for $
+This command has to be provided with an argument, i.e. the name of the dataset file for playback.
- - help: Provides a help menu
+ - help: Provides a help menu.
- - clear: Clears the screen
+ - clear: Clears the screen.
- - exit: Exit the CPA client
+ - exit: Exit the CPA client.

 The rest of the document describes the data generation and the data playback functions.